Barbara of Cilli: Legends and anecdotes

 Barbara supposedly had many lovers.
 Dvořáková says that these adultery stories are based on very shaky ground.
 For example, the German knight Johannes de Wallenroth (whose involvement with Barbara is written down by the Bavarian historian Enoch Widmann, who lived two centuries after Barbara) actually served in her court and possibly later boasted about the queen's favour when he retired to Germany, but it is hard to imagine that Sigismund would tolerate him to the degree that he could continue to work for her many years after the alleged uncovering of infidelity.

 She has even been portrayed as a lesbian vampire – a beautiful (one of the traits older chroniclers and historians agreed about her) but nefarious creature.
 She allegedly kept a female harem during her exile in Melnyk and had orgies with young girls.
-The vampiristic stories originated at least partly from Piccolomini's accout, which claims that, after the death of Albrecht, Barbara (who did not believe in the afterlife according to Piccolomini) and Elizabeth used to desecrate the Holy Communion by drinking real human blood.
+The vampiristic stories originated at least partly from Piccolomini's account, which claims that, after the death of Albrecht, Barbara (who did not believe in the afterlife according to Piccolomini) and Elizabeth used to desecrate the Holy Communion by drinking real human blood.
 This would, even by modern medical standards, qualify Barbara as a "living vampire" (a person who drinks human blood).
 McNally comments that, "So, how can one evaluate the role of Barbara von Cilli?
 During a time when royalty in both western and eastern Europe could barely sign their names, Barbara knew German, Hungarian, Czech, Latin, and even a little Polish.
 She lived a comparatively free life in the manner of the Italian Renaissance with emphasis upon individual freedom.
 In fact, Barbara appears to have been an early example of an emancipated woman, who probably frightened her male contemporaries and led to her nefarious reputation as a lesbian vampire."